 In sum, we are pleased that this bill appropriately grants importance to the intersection of statewide records systems and civil liberties and the balance that must be maintained between the two.
-With these suggested changes, the bill will ensure a much more robust incorporation of civil liberties into the development and enactment of this new system.
+With these suggested changes, the bill will ensure from the start a much more robust incorporation of civil liberties into the development and enactment of this new system.

-Thank you for your consideration of these suggestions.
+Thank you for your consideration of our comments, and we hope they will be given favorable consideration.